 - Blocked Air Filters

 Air filters play an essential role in the functionality of your engine.
 They trap the excess grime under the hood of your car before it reaches the engine.
-If you neglect the air filter, your engine will have very little access to air, which will ultimately take a toll on its performance.
+If you neglect the air filter, your engine will have very little access to air, which will ultimately take a toll on its performance and become one of the important reasons to fail state inspections.

 A clogged air filter also increases the amount of gaseous pollutants released into the air.